 “The most important thing to remember is that if you feel pain, you have pain.
 Period.
 Don’t ignore it,” says Nichole Mahnert, an OBGYN at the Women’s Institute at Banner Health.
 “Pain with intercourse isn’t normal, so speak with your primary care physician or OBGYN if sex hurts to the point where you’re avoiding sex or want to stop.”

 With your doctor, you’ll discuss your sexual history and perform a pelvic exam to test for possible infections and look for internal or external lesions that may be contributing to your pain.
 However, if you are suffering from vaginal dryness, Dr. Mahnert recommends the following:

 - Take it slow with your partner with foreplay.

 - Make sure your partner is aware of what is happening and can support you.

 “Some women want to hide the pain from their significant other – and worry that there is something wrong with them – but it is important to have an open and honest conversation with your partner regarding your symptoms and your feelings,” Dr. Mahnert.

 Getting help for sexual abuse

 If you have suffered from sexual abuse or trauma, your doctor can refer you to a psychiatrist or therapist.
-Do you want to speak with a health care professional now?
-Call our Banner Nurse Now line at 844-259-9494.
-Our nurses are available 24 hours a day, seven days a week.

 If you are still experiencing sexual pain, schedule an appointment with one of our Banner Health OBGYNs.